 At this time of year when most flowers have gone by, Canada Goldenrod (Solidago canadensis) is a primary source of pollen and nectar for bees, beetles, butterflies, flies and many other insects.
 Consequently, goldenrod flowers are a popular place for insect-eating predators to linger.

-Recently I spied an Assassin Bug that had captured a fly and had its proboscis inserted into it, contentedly sucking away the fly’s innards while I photographed it.
-Unbeknownst to me or the Assassin Bug, another predator, a Bald-faced Hornet, had spied the bug with its prey.
+Recently I spied an Ambush Bug that had captured a fly and had its proboscis inserted into it, contentedly sucking away the fly’s innards while I photographed it.
+Unbeknownst to me or the Ambush Bug, another predator, a Bald-faced Hornet, had spied the bug with its prey.
 Although adult hornets consume liquids, usually sugars like the juice of fruits or nectar, their larvae are raised on a diet of insects, so adults are constantly looking for prey.
-Suddenly, out of nowhere, the hornet flew in, tussled with the Assassin Bug and flew off with the fly in its mandibles, landing on a nearby branch with the object of its thievery.
+Suddenly, out of nowhere, the hornet flew in, tussled with the Ambush Bug and flew off with the fly in its mandibles, landing on a nearby branch with the object of its thievery.

 Naturally Curious is supported by donations.
 If you choose to contribute, you may go to http://www.naturallycuriouswithmaryholland.wordpress.com and click on the yellow “donate” button.